appy-one/acebase/README.md

 Once you've enabled this setting, the AceBase instances running in multiple tabs will exchange what events they are listening for, and notify eachother with any changes made to the monitored data.

-\* Safari (both desktop and iOS versions) do not currently support `BroadcastChannel`, a polyfill will be implemented for this soon.
+\* Safari (both desktop and iOS versions) do not currently support `BroadcastChannel`, a polyfill will be used.
 [Browser support](https://caniuse.com/broadcastchannel) is currently at 77% (April 2021)

 NOTE: This applies to local databases only.
 If you are using an `AceBaseClient`, connected to an `AceBaseServer`, changing something in one browser tab will already notify other tabs, because the events are raised by the AceBase server and sent back to the clients automatically.
 If you use a local AceBase instance as offline cache for an `AceBaseClient`, setting `multipleTabs` on for your cache db might cause events to be raised twice when online - more work is needed here.